getappmap/appmap/README.md

 * **location** *Required* File path and line number, separated by a colon.
 Example: "/Users/alice/src/myapp/lib/myapp/main.rb:5".
 * **static** *Required* flag if the method is class-scoped (static) or instance-scoped.
 Must be `true` or `false`.
 Example: true.
 * **labels** *Optional* list of arbitrary labels describing the function.
+* **comment** *Optional* documentation comment for the function extracted from the source code.
+* **source** *Optional* verbatim source code of the function.

+Note if recording several appmaps from the same code base **comment** and **source** can become widely redundant and contain duplicated data between the maps.
+For this reason it might be more convenient to omit them in specific AppMaps even if available, and instead create a separate AppMap with no events and just a classmap containing all code encountered in these recordings.

 #### Example